rawiriblundell/jsonprint/README.md

 Not all shells support the `local` keyword/scope.
 So as a convention, I use underscore prepended variables and explicitly `unset` them at the end of each function.
+Or I should be doing that.

-This means that the library itself is more readily portable, and if it's not immediately portable, then it shouldn't be much effort to update it.
+This means that the library itself is more readily portable, and if it's not immediately portable to a certain bourne-family shell, then it shouldn't be much effort to update it.

 The downside is that if a function exits mid-flight, there's no trapping to ensure that the variables are unset.
+But if this happens, we probably have a bigger issue to investigate.

 ## List of Functions